 Department of Psychology at Illinois State University

-After reviewing the material on this website, we invite you to apply for admission to the Master's Degree Sequence in Developmental Psychology at Illinois State University.
+After reviewing the information on this website, we invite you to apply for admission to the Master's Degree Sequence in Developmental Psychology at Illinois State University.
 The various forms, deadlines and other information needed to complete an application for graduate admission can be found at the department's Master's Degree Application website.

 Questions concerning the Developmental Sequence that are not answered on this website should be directed to Dr. Corinne Zimmerman, coordinator of the Master's Degree Sequence in Developmental Psychology.
 Minority students are encouraged to apply.

 The Master's Degree Sequence in Developmental Psychology focuses on the scientific study of stability and change in biological, cognitive, emotional, and social functioning across the life span.
 This approach to development is distinctly ecological and interdisciplinary.
 The curriculum provides in-depth exposure to developmental theories, methodologies, and applications.